instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_learning.md

 <h2 id="learning_outcome_result_updated">learning_outcome_result_updated</h2>

-**Definition:** The event is emitted anytime a existing outcome rating for a submission is updated.
+**Definition:** The event is emitted anytime an existing outcome rating for a submission is updated.
 Only changes to the fields included in the body of the event payload will emit the `updated` event.

 **Trigger:** Triggered when a submission outcome rating is updated.